quarkslab/wirego/README.md

 Everything you need to update is found in "wirego/example/wirego_example.go" (feel free to rename this file).

-In order to create a plugin, you need to implement the **WiregoInterface** interface (defined in wirego/wirego.go).
+In order to create a plugin, you need to import "wirego" and implement the **wirego.WiregoInterface** interface (defined in wirego/wirego.go).

 The GetName() and GetFilter() defines how your plugin will appear in Wireshark and how you will be able to filter it using Wireshark.